Summer 2015 at The Crime Fiction Academy

 OUR CFA SUCCESS STORIES

-We would like to congratulate CFA student Rhonda Gold, whose story "One Shoe, Purple" has been selected for Akashic's Mondays Are Murder series.
+We would like to congratulate CFA students Rhonda Gold and Jackie Freimor, whose stories "One Shoe, Purple" (Gold) and "Some Country" (Freimor) have been selected for Akashic's Mondays Are Murder series.

 Congratulations to Crime Fiction Academy alum Michael Weinreb (left), whose story “The Ocean” has been selected for inclusion in Ellery Queen's Mystery Magazine.